Sabrinas Organizing

 Working Mom Personal Planner Tips

-Now that the family wall calendar is ready let's talk about your working mom's personal planner.
-Moms and dads may want to start a new planner at the beginning of the year or when the school year begins.
+Now that the family wall calendar is ready, let's talk about your working mom's personal planner.
+Moms and dads may want to start a new planner at the start of the school year.
 Either works well to keep you on track.
 Nowadays, personal planners are not just for appointments.
-They also help you realize and help you keep track of your goals for work, school, home, personal, travel, and giving back activities.
+They also help you set and track your goals for work, school, home, personal, travel, and giving back activities.

 A Monthly Calendar for Planning